 Which of the latest design techniques/materials or software would you wish to see applied/used more often?

 3D rendering is fundamental but working on embedding virtual reality technology into presentations will help us share what the actual space will look like, including real-time modifications in materials.
 Coherent presentations set the ball rolling and are tools to engage the client and encourage discussion with them, as many clients do not possess the technical knowledge to visualize the space through renderings, and thus this helps avoid misinterpretations later on in the project.
 At the end of the day, any embraced technology basically supports our communication with people from different walks of and across continents.

 Is there a certain design process you follow?

 Tactfully finding a balance between what clients want and what they need is crucial in our industry.
 There is a series of things that come into play while creating a design.
-We start with feeding the project with the ideas, then the project begins to itself guide the way for us.
+We start by feeding the project with ideas, then the project begins to itself guide the way for us.
 Experimental yet restrained is something I like to believe works for me.

-Budget is an imperative part of a project, albeit an important one.
+Budgeting is an imperative part of a project, albeit an important one.
 In reality, a tighter budget evokes more creativity adding more value to the design.
 Every project is a new adventure and discovery!

-STUDIOVN is an experiential interior design studio with an interdisciplinary approach to interior architecture, interior design and experiential design.
+STUDIOVN is an experiential interior design studio with an interdisciplinary approach to interior architecture, interior design, and experiential design.
 We believe that curated design experience provides the novelty that will indeed become the real differentiator.
 For collaborations & opportunities get in touch.